 According to the statute of limitations under 42 Pennsylvania Consolidated Statutes §5524, you have two years from the date of your burn accident to begin a claim.
-It is essential to consult a nearby lawyer at Ostroff Injury Law as soon as possible after a burn injury to preserve your right to compensation.
+It is essential to consult a nearby lawyer at Ostroff Godshall Injury and Accident Lawyers as soon as possible after a burn injury to preserve your right to compensation.

 Speak with a Quakertown Burn Injury Attorney Today